Myths to Live By

 Myths to Live By is a 1972 book, a collection of essays, originally given as lectures at the Cooper Union Forum, by mythologist Joseph Campbell between 1958 and 1971.
 The work has an introduction by Johnson E. Fairchild.

-The deep power of myth on the inner, spiritual lives of human beings throughout the ages (including our own age) is the common theme running throughout all the essays in the collection.
+Myth has had a deep power on the inner, spiritual lives of human beings throughout the ages (including our own age) and this is the common theme running throughout all the essays in the collection.
 Campbell explains the differences between western and oriental myths and rites.
 He shows how fundamental universal thoughts are adapted to local requirements of legitimation.
-A typical form of adaptationof the hero is the American image of the lone rider who dispels evil.
+A typical form of adaptation of the hero is the American image of the lone rider who dispels evil.